Open your widget settings

 Save and preview

-Click Save at the top of the editor.
-Your changes are saved immediately.
-To preview the widget as a visitor would see it, open the install snippet (see Install Yaplet on any website) and paste it into a test page.
+Click Save Changes at the top of the designer.
+To see the widget as a visitor would, open the Install tab — the script is shown there, ready to copy — and paste it into a test page.
+See Install Yaplet for the full instructions.

 What's next